 Just Transition is defined as ending plastic pollution in a way that is as fair and inclusive as possible to everyone concerned, creating decent work opportunities and leaving no one behind.
 It is based on making visible those already working at all stages of the plastic value chain, waste pickers and other workers under informal and cooperative settings and recognising their fundamental human dignity, and their historic contribution.
 It involves maximising the social and economic opportunities of ending plastic pollution while minimising and carefully managing any challenges - including through effective social dialogue among all groups impacted, and respect for fundamental human rights.
-A plan for a just transition must build and improve upon systems that waste pickers have already established while guaranteeing, better and decent work, social protection, more training opportunities, appropriate technology transfer, support for infrastructure and organising of workers, and greater job security for workers at all stages of the plastic value chain, waste-pickers and other workers in informal and cooperative settings, and all workers affected by plastic pollution.
+A plan for a just transition must build and improve upon systems that waste pickers have already established while guaranteeing better and decent work, social protection, more training opportunities, appropriate technology transfer, support for infrastructure and organising of workers, and greater job security for workers at all stages of the plastic value chain, waste-pickers and other workers in informal and cooperative settings, and all workers affected by plastic pollution.
 Its specific outworking will depend on local context and local consultation.
-The just transition framework should emphasise supporting waste pickers and local consultation.
-The just transition
+The just transition framework should emphasise supporting waste pickers and other workers who are most vulnerable to occupational disruption from waste management investments and climate change.